-Every year, outdoor clothing brands compete to deliver improved performance and new styles.
+Every year, leading outdoor clothing brands compete to deliver to an increasingly educated and demanding customer base.

 Best for Hiking & Climbing

-Founded in 1862, Mammut is a swiss outdoor clothing brand is famous for both, high-performance techwear and climbing ropes.
+Founded in 1862, Mammut is a Swiss outdoor clothing brand famous for both high-performance techwear and climbing ropes.

 The brand’s unique technology, called Phase Weave, can combine multiple pieces of fabric into one material.